 Care of individual students is given a high priority at the Senior Campus.
-Students are divided into six Houses, with an integral aspect of the House system being Tutor groups.
-On entry to Year 7, each student is assigned a tutor who oversees not only the academic progress of that student throughout his secondary education, but also his wellbeing and sense of belonaina.
+Students are divided into six Houses, with an integral aspect of the House system being Pastoral Care Groups.
+On entry to Year 7, each student is assigned a Pastoral Care Teacher who oversees not only the academic progress of that student throughout his secondary education, but also his wellbeing and sense of belonging.